EU dismayed as Lukashenko 'terrorises' media

 "Despite years of repression, the Belarusian independent media sector remained high quality, diverse, and professional - but its very existence is now under threat," she said.

-The Brussels-based European Federation of Journalists and International Federation of Journalists as well as UK-based charity Amnesty International also voiced solidarity.
+The Brussels-based European Federation of Journalists and International Federation of Journalists as well as UK-based charity Amnesty International voiced solidarity.

 "This is clearly a centrally organised and targeted attempt to decimate the country's independent media ... through terrifying home raids," Amnesty's Aisha Jung said.